-To create a schedule for the software update to be installed automatically on the site, follow these steps:
+To create a schedule for the software update to be installed automatically on the site using the mobile app, follow these steps:

-- 1. Click the settings menu () icon on the Aruba Instant On header and select Site management from the drop-down menu.
-The Site management page is displayed. - 2.
+- 1. Tap the advanced menu () icon on the Aruba Instant On home screen.
+Select Site management from the menu. - 2.
 Click the Software update tab to view the scheduling options. - 3.
 Select the Preferred day of the week for the software update to be installed automatically. - 4.
 Select a suitable Time from the drop-down menu.